Jigsaw puzzle accessories: History

-Jigsaw puzzle frames in which a completed puzzle can be displayed have never been very popular in either Europe or the US, but this is not the case in Japan where the customary use of jigsaws is for wall decoration.
+Jigsaw puzzle frames, in which a completed puzzle can be displayed, have never been very popular in either Europe or the US.
+However, in the case of Japan, the customary use of jigsaws is for wall decoration.
 From the time that jigsaws first became available in Japan, in the 1970s, jigsaw frames have been available to fit the jigsaw sizes of all the leading manufacturers.

 Modern jigsaw puzzle accessories

 Illustrated below are the most widely used modern products.
 Most of the accessories come in a range of sizes to cater for jigsaw puzzles between 500 and 2,000 pieces with the 1,000-piece size being the most popular.

 Stand-alone construction tray

 Construction trays are the most basic of all jigsaw puzzle accessories and they come in many different materials.
 Sizes required for different piece counts are as follows: